rodrinoblega/payana/README.md

 ## Service diagram

-The architecture is based on the concept of Clean Architecture, which includes entities, use cases, adapters, and frameworks.
+The architecture is based on the concept of Clean Architecture.
+Clean Architecture is a software design principle to create a clear separation between different components of an application.
+This structure enhances maintainability, testability, and scalability by defining clear boundaries between layers.

+The architecture consists of four main layers:

+- Entities: Core business logic and data structures.
+- Use Cases: Defines the application’s specific business rules and the interactions between entities.
+- Adapters: Adapters: Interfaces to external systems and tools.
+- Frameworks: Libraries and frameworks that support the application.

 ![](static/Payana-clean.arch.jpg)